mlopsengr/HAck/README.md

 workspace_name  = 'Hack_Workspace'
 ```

-- The Yml file, azure-pipelines.yml then runs this script, 'start_experiment.py'
+- The Yml file, [azure-pipelines.yml](https://github.com/tobsiee/HAck/blob/main/azure-pipelines.yml) then runs this script, 'start_experiment.py'
+- Within this file, the branch where the pipeline retrieves and runs within is specified - 'main'.
+In the long run, this could be changed.
+The python 3.9 version is also specified to be used and the Azure mnachine learning sdk is installed.
+-The pipeline file triggers the [experiment file](https://github.com/tobsiee/HAck/blob/main/start_experiment.py) to run thereby re-training the model in the [traffic.py](https://github.com/tobsiee/HAck/blob/main/traffic.py) script at intervals.